hunter-koppen/DBSizeChecker/README.md

 ## Database Size Checker
-A module to quickly check the sizes of the database tables during runtime.
-Simply click a button to check all the tables!
+A module to quickly check the sizes of the database tables during runtime and set alerts if the tablesize becomes to big.

 ## Features
-- Analyze table sizes
+- Analyze table sizes during runtime
-- During runtime
+- Set thresholds to warn/alert on when a tablesize becomes to big

 ## Dependencies
 - none